cjsforks/supporter/docs/vision.md

 Universities, traditionally, are also the doormen for information; and also professional organizations, and increasingly ethical and legal standards.
-Keepers of religion, more anciently, are doormen to communities of ethical behaviour.i
+Keepers of religion, more anciently, are doormen to communities of ethical behaviour.

-This is the vision of **BibleFed** An organization engine for communities.
+This is the vision of **BibleFed**, an organization engine for communities.

 Community Organization Engine
 ---

 A cluster of computers can process more information than a single computer.
 However, programming a cluster of computers involves a more complexity.
 Similarly, a group of people can process more information than an individual.
 However, group decisions are also subject to an additional level of complexity.